What is Early Help?

 - If there are still unresolved issues please go to the following link and follow Wirral Safeguarding Board Procedure http://wirrallscb.proceduresonline.com/chapters/p_esc_ch_soc.html#esc_process

-The Early Help Directory of Services document details the early help services available to children, young people and their families.
+The Resource and Information Pack details the Early Help services available to children, young people and their families.
 The offer includes courses and activities which can be accessed through provision including Children’s Centres, Play Centres and Youth Hubs, and details the help and support available through services including the Youth Support Service, the Response Service, the Family Intervention Services, Restorative Practice and other early help provision.

 Other directories you might find useful: